-- .1 Install continuous vertical anchor slot to forms where masonry abuts concrete wall or columns. - .2 Install continuous vertical anchor slots at 600 mm on centre where concrete walls are masonry faced. - .8 Grout under base plates and machinery using procedures in accordance with manufacturer's recommendations which result in 100% contact over grouted area.
+- .1 Install continuous vertical anchor slot to forms where masonry abuts concrete wall or columns. - .2 Install continuous vertical anchor slots at 6800 mm on centre where concrete walls are masonry faced. - .9 Grout under base plates and machinery using procedures in accordance with manufacturer's recommendations which result in 100 % contact over grouted area. - .10 Waterstops. - .1 Install waterstops to provide continuous water seal.

-.9 Waterstops:

-.1 Install waterstops to provide continuous water seal.
 Do not distort or pierce waterstop in such a way as to hamper performance.
 Do not displace reinforcement when installing waterstops.
 Use equipment to manufacturer's requirements to field splice waterstops.
-Tie waterstops rigidly in place.

-.10 Joint Fillers

-- .1 Furnish filler for each joint in single piece for depth and width required for joint, unless otherwise authorized by Contract Administrator.
+Tie waterstops rigidly in place. - .11 Joint fillers. - .1 Furnish filler for each joint in single piece for depth and width required for joint, unless otherwise authorized by Contract Administrator.
 When more than one piece is required for a joint, fasten abutting ends and hold securely to shape by stapling or other positive fastening. - .2 Locate and form isolation and expansion joints as indicated.
-Install joint filler. - .3 Use 12 mm thick joint filler to separate slabs-on-grade from vertical surfaces and extend joint filler from bottom of slab to within 12 mm of finished slab surface unless indicated otherwise.
+Install joint filler. - .3 Use 12 mm thick joint filler to separate slabs-on-grade from vertical surfaces and extend joint filler from bottom of slab to within 12 mm of finished slab surface unless indicated otherwise. - .12 Dampproof membrane. - .1 Install dampproof membrane as per Section 07 13 00 Sheet Waterproofing.